department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/content-team-processes/URL-redirect-process/readme.md

 ## About this doc
 These steps document how redirects will be implemented by the Public Website Team **after a redirect request has been vetted by Platform.**

-If you're interested in the platform team's current redirect implementation strategy, as well as areas of process refinement, visit: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/redirect-implementation-strategy.md
+If you're interested in the Platform team's current redirect implementation strategy, as well as areas of process refinement, visit: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/engineering/redirect-implementation-strategy.md

 _**Platform IA contacts:**_
 @Mikki (Information Architect)